Samhan

+History

-The Samhan are thought to have formed around the time of the fall of Gojoseon in northern Korea in 108 BC.
-Kim Pusik's Samguk sagi, one of the two representative history books of Korea, mentions that people of Jin Han are migrants from Gojoseon, which suggests that early Han tribes who came to Southern Korean peninsula are originally Gojoseon people; this coincides with the state of Jin in southern Korea also disappearing from written records.
-By the 4th century, Mahan was fully absorbed into the Baekje kingdom, Jinhan into the Silla kingdom, and Byeonhan into the Gaya confederacy, which was later annexed by Silla.
+The Samhan are thought to have formed around the time of the fall of Old Chosŏn in northern Korea in 108 BCE.
+Kim Pusik's Samguk sagi, one of the two representative history books of Korea, mentions that people of Jin Han are migrants from Old Chosŏn, which suggests that early Han tribes who came to Southern Korean peninsula are originally Old Chosŏn people; this coincides with the state of Jin in southern Korea also disappearing from written records.
+By the 4th century, Mahan was fully absorbed into the Paekche kingdom, Jinhan into the Silla kingdom, and Byeonhan into the Kaya confederacy, which was later annexed by Silla.

 Beginning in the 7th century, the name "Samhan" became synonymous with the Three Kingdoms of Korea.
 The "Han" in the names of the Korean Empire, Daehan Jeguk, and the Republic of Korea (South Korea), Daehan Minguk or Hanguk, are named in reference to the Three Kingdoms of Korea, not the ancient confederacies in the southern Korean Peninsula.